Uriel1010/images_gallery/README.md

 - **Media Upload:** Upload images and videos via mobile or desktop.
 - **Thumbnail Generation:** Synchronously creates thumbnails using Pillow (for images) and ffmpeg (for videos).
 - **Continuous Auto-Scroll:** On desktop, the gallery auto-scrolls seamlessly (with a toggle to disable/enable auto-scroll).
-- **Responsive Design:** On mobile devices, the auto-scroll is disabled and the gallery displays normally.
+On mobile, auto-scroll is disabled to prevent duplicate images.
-- **Admin Panel:** Manage uploaded files (delete) and download all media files as a ZIP archive.
+- **Admin Panel:** Manage (delete) uploaded files and download all media files as a ZIP archive.
 - **Security Enhancements:** Basic HTTP authentication for admin routes, HTTPS enforcement via Flask-Talisman, and rate limiting.

 ## Requirements